You're Never Too Old for Halloween

 The Towers Nursing Home in Smithville, Texas, held a Halloween costume competition a couple of years ago.
 The winners, Hugo “Hook” Hoffman as Willie Nelson, Lera Javor the pirate, and Billie Wright as Dorothy, rocked their costumes!

 Miranda Cosgrove's (iCarly) grandmother won a costume contest in her Charlie Chaplin getup.

 Redditor seniorfart wanted a Venture Brothers costume a couple of years ago.
 His grandmother was nice enough to make one for him, and his grandfather was kind enough to model it for a picture!

 The women of the Red Hat Society are always ready for dress up, whatever the occasion, although they tend to keep to the purple-with-a-red-hat theme.
 These ladies are showing off their finery at the Red Hat Arabian Extravaganza In Canada.
 But it's a stretch to say they are "older"; you only need to be 50 to join!

 Redditor theoutlet told how his father, a retired high school chemistry teacher, fought cancer.
-He is in remission now, and dressed up for Halloween as the most logical character imaginable: Walter White, the cancer-stricken former chemistry teacher-turned-drug manufacturer in the TV show Breaking Bad.
+He is in remission now, and dressed up for Halloween as the most logical character imaginable: Walter White, the cancer-stricken former chemistry teacher-turned-drug manufacturer from Breaking Bad.
 To complete the act, theoutlet accompanied him as Jesse PInkman.

 But every once in a while, you find out you've been wearing a Halloween costume all year and didn't even know it!
 It happened to redditor LiarInGlass's uncle, who found that he was a mass-produced costume.

-This lip dub to "The Monster Mash" was performed just this month by residents of the Greenspring Retirement Community in Springfield, Virginia.
+This lip dub to "The Monster Mash" was performed by residents of the Greenspring Retirement Community in Springfield, Virginia.